+•

-Outcome 1: Critically assess political, cultural, and civic thought and the influence of diverse ethno-cultural groups on the development of American society.
-Outcome 2: Appraise, critique, and evaluate major philosophical systems, comparing and contrasting conceptual similarities and differences between and among the Western and non-Western traditions.
+Outcome 1: Critically assess political, cultural, and civic thought and the influence of diverse

+ethno-cultural groups on the development

+of American society.

+Outcome 2: Approise critique and evaluate major

+Outcome 2: Appraise, critique, and evaluate major

+philosophical systems, comparing and

+contrasting conceptual similarities and

+differences between and among the Western

+•

+and non-Western traditions.